emad-elsaid/firehose/website/docs/guide/introduction.md

 This ordering intentionally resembles SQL clauses:
 `SELECT ...
 INTO ...
 FROM ...
 WHERE ...
 HAVING ...`

+Execution order (driven by runtime flow):
+`From → Where → Select → Having → Into`

 Each stage is:

 - **Select**: Transformation logic converting input events to output events